BarryDigby/Youth-Academy/chapters/chapter1.md

 class(NA) #logical
 ```

-Data types are important in Data Visualisation, we will come across them again when using `ggplot2`.

 ## Vectors
-As mentioned in Data Types,  vectors are a list-like structure that contain items of the same data type.
+As mentioned in Data Types,  vectors are a list of elements that contain items of the same data type.

 An example of a character vector:
 ```R